 (i) organize, advocate, promote and coordinate a celebration of the 250th anniversary of the founding of America and the signing of the Declaration of Independence, and

-(ii) organize and facilitate a long-term conversation on the American future that focuses on renewing America’s core values, philosophy and form of governance and the nation’s commitment to freedom and tenants of the ￼Declaration of Independence.
+(ii) organize and facilitate a long-term conversation on the American future that focuses on renewing America’s core values, philosophy and form of governance and the nation’s commitment to freedom and tenets of the ￼Declaration of Independence.

 With funding from individual and institutional partners, USA250 is testing its vision by conducting researching models for the 250th, pursing 2026 commitments, and expanding the team of leaders involved with the initiative.
 We promoted and applaud the establishment by Congress of the United States Semiquincentennial Commission, to formally kick off the national planning process for this historic moment.